 I work five days a week.
 I also work Saturday mornings from 7 AM until 12 PM straight with no break time.
 After that, I’m free to spend time with friends and family, and I don’t think about my work.
 I have to work the additional hours on Saturday mornings because I also manage a busy blog at Magnet4Blogging, which needs to be maintained, and a few other small niche websites.

-Disclaimer: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com and affiliated sites.
+Disclaimer: I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com and affiliated sites.

 OK, now for the fun part, this is where I get to share with you my workspace.